code-n-cool/halcyon-vscode/README.md

 ## Shameless Plug

-Halcyon is also available for [Sublime Text, Atom, iTerm, and more!](https://halcyon-theme.netlify.com/).
+Gorgeus is also available for [Sublime Text, Atom, iTerm, and more!](https://Gorgeus-theme.netlify.com/).